chiarachiavenna/chiarachiavenna.github.io/_pages/about.md

 Welcome to my webpage!

-I am a full time postdoctoral scientist affiliated to the Covid Crisis Lab and Dondena research centre.
+I am a full time postdoctoral scientist at Bocconi University, affiliated to the Covid Crisis Lab and Dondena research centre.

 Previously, I completed my PhD at the University of Cambridge and a one-year project at Public Health England.